itspoppadom/itspoppadom/README.md

 ## Hi there 👋
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Charity Auction Website
+BSc Computer Science
 - 🌱 I’m currently learning ...
-HND Software Developmnet @ NESCol
+Concurrent programming, ML
 - 👯 I’m looking to collaborate on ...
 Any good pitch
 - 🤔 I’m looking for help with ...
 Sharpening my skills
 - 💬 Ask me about ...
 My Teams Win at RGU Hack 25!